ccrd1711/vixi_photography/README.md

 ## Images

-All the images in this project are real by Tom
+All the images in this project are real photographs which have been provided by my good friend Tom who is endeavouring on a new career as a professional photographer in Kidderminster.
+He travelled to Belgium for the F1 earlier this year around the time where I was planning this project.
+He is also mentioned below in Acknowledgments.

 ## Database Tables